rontechswerve/falling-pickaxe/README.md

 ### Python version and SDL/pygame prerequisites

 - **Use Python 3.10–3.12.** TikTok chat control needs Python 3.10+, and prebuilt `pygame` wheels currently ship up to 3.12.
-Python 3.13+ will try to compile SDL from source and the bundled scripts will stop with a message so you can install a supported interpreter first.
+The run scripts now auto-pick a compatible interpreter (preferring 3.12 → 3.11 → 3.10); if only Python 3.9 is available they will still run the game but TikTok chat will stay off, and 3.13+ is blocked with a clear message.
 - If you are on macOS and ever need to build `pygame` from source, install SDL libraries first:
   ```bash
   brew install sdl2 sdl2_image sdl2_mixer sdl2_ttf